 - A simple build-up of sweat and belly button dirt.

 Belly buttons that are crusted, inflamed, or itchy may be infected.

 Common symptoms of a belly button infection or allergic reaction to a piercing include:

 - Yellow, green, or dark-colored discharge.

 Rarely, people can develop stone-like masses inside the belly button.
 Known as omphaliths or umboliths, these growths can fill the entire navel and lead to infection, inflammation, and ulcerated skin.

 For these reasons, it’s important to keep your belly button as clean as possible.

-Belly Button Infection Prevention: How to Clean Your Belly Button
+How to Clean Your Belly Button

-- The first step to a clean belly button may seem obvious, but it bears repeating.
+- The first step to a clean belly button may seem obvious, but it bears mentioning.
 A shower with plain old soap and water should remove lint, dirt, and some bacteria.
 You don’t need to scrub, but you should make sure the shower washes away obvious grime.

 - Resist the temptation to apply lotions or creams to your belly button.
 The extra moisture can contribute to bacterial or fungal growth.